rscherl17/ruby_intro/lib/markdown/primary_syntax.md

 ## Conclusion

-That's it for the fundamental syntax of Ruby!
+That's it for the primary syntax of Ruby!

 ```
 storage_box = object.method(argument1, argument2, ...)
 ```

-Now, we need to spend a lot of time *expanding our vocabulary*.
+Now, we need to spend some time *expanding our vocabulary*.
 Let's start with the most fundamental built-in classes that Ruby gives us.